 After a breakfast that should have put me to sleep, I headed out for the slots first.
 I am not sure if you read my blog about Skyline Tower in Atlantic City so I will share with you one of the few gambling secrets I know to be true.

-Most casinos set their machines that are in higher traffic areas with a higher percentage of wins.
+Most casinos set their machines that are in higher-traffic areas with a higher percentage of wins.
 Do not get me wrong, the house still has the advantage on these slots but your odds are better.
 So, if you are going to play slots and want a slightly better chance to win choose machines that are very visible and near high-traffic areas for people walking by.

 The idea is that casinos do this, so people walking by will see people winning and having fun and be more likely to walk over and give the slots a try.
 It is kind of the same psychology as the carnival workers letting someone win on a game of chance to attract more players to their game.
 With the exception that the slot machines do all the hard work.
 The players themselves have the reactions that do the rest of the magic.

 I sat down still full from breakfast and played for about 20 minutes on one machine.
 Things were not going, so I moved to another machine.
 This one I thought was in a better location.
 After the move, things started looking up.
 I got a series of free spins after the first $40 or so I went through on the slots.
-That one series of free spins I won $280.
+In that one series of free spins, I won $280.
 I thought that I should quit while I was ahead at that point.
 With what I lost at the last machine, and this one.
-I was ahead about $180.
+I was ahead by about $180.
 Not bad for two hours.
 I also enjoyed a free drink minus a tip so for about $6 I had breakfast and a nice mixed drink (it was 10:30 AM and I was on vacation) and I had won over $170.
-This was a solid result from a tram ride in the morning.
+This was a solid result of a tram ride in the morning.

 I paint a little, mostly for fun.
 So next I wanted to go to a nearby art gallery.
-The Johnathan Ferrara Gallery was nice and had several artists with exhibits that made me feel like an amateur again, but in a good way.
+The Johnathan Ferrara Gallery was nice and had several artists with exhibits that made me feel like an amateur again but in a good way.
 I spent the better part of the early afternoon there.
-I actually met a local artist, and we struck up a conversation and I showed them some of my art prints for sale online.
+I actually met a local artist, and we struck up a conversation I showed them some of my art prints for sale online.
 It was nice to have a professional artist say nice things about your own art, and just talk shop a little.